 Most iPhone charging docks cost between $15 and $30.
 Models in this price range are generally good bargains — although you’ll definitely have to bring your own cable, or cables, if you get a multi-device unit.
 If you’re looking for a straightforward unit that keeps your iPhone in view and charging, you don’t need to spend a lot, but if you’re looking for one with wireless charging or a fancier form factor, you’ll need to pay a little more.

 iPhone charging docks between $30 and $60 are great if you want a model that looks as good as it functions.
 Charging docks in this price range often include wireless charging, support for charging other Apple devices, or premium materials.
-If you need an iPhone charging dock that’s a cut above the rest, plan on spending at least this much.
+If you need an iPhone charging dock that’s better than the rest, plan on spending at least this much.

 Models that cost $60 and up usually include their own charging hardware, so you don’t have to supply your own cables.
 If you’re looking for an iPhone charging dock that’s got every bell and whistle and is made by a name brand, expect to pay top dollar.

-Only buy iPhone cables that meet Apple’s “Made for iOS (MFI)”-certified standards.
-Apple’s “Made for iOS” program means that you can rest assured that the cables you’re buying meet their standards and are safe to use.
-Another way to put it: Never buy iPhone cables from a product listing that doesn’t include their MFI standard.
+Only get iPhone cables that meet Apple’s “Made for iOS (MFI)”-certified standards.
+Apple’s “Made for iOS” program means that you can rest assured that the cables you’re getting meet their standards and are safe to use.
+Another way to put it: Never get iPhone cables from a product listing that doesn’t include their MFI standard.
 Shoddy phone cables can be a fire hazard!